revk/ESP32-Faikin/Manuals/DoC.md

 # Issued

 The place this was issued?
 Well, err, this repository, issued on 2024-03-14 (Pi day).
-Though check the GPG signature for definitave date/time.
+Though check the GPG signature for definitive date/time.

 # Signed